dbltoe/documentation/content/user/first_steps/hosting.md

 An SSL certificate allows your content to be securely accessed using encryption.

 When an SSL Certificate is purchased, it is issued to a particular domain name.
 Certificates are purchased in 1-year blocks.
 The certificate is installed on your Hosting Server and linked to your site so that your customers can shop with encryption protection when needed.
+Some hosting companies offer free SSL certificates with certain plans.
+Check the [Recommended Services](https://www.zen-cart.com/content.php?3-services) page to see which of our recommended hosts provides free SSL certificates.

 SSL Certificates are an add-on to a hosting account, and are not directly tied to a hosting plan's expiry dates, etc. However, since hosting plans are usually purchased first, and SSL certificates are issued a few days later, it is quite common for a hosting plan to expire a couple days before an SSL certificate expires.